 1845 – Edgar Allan Poe’s ‘The Raven’ was published in the New York Evening Mirror.

-1856 - Queen Victoria established the Victoria Cross to recognise acts of valour by British military personnel.
+1856 – Queen Victoria established the Victoria Cross to recognize acts of valor by British military personnel.

 1861 – Kansas became the 34th state.

 1886 – Karl Benz patented the first successful gasoline-driven automobile.

 1924 – The first US patent (#1481813) for an ice cream cone rolling machine was issued to Carl R. Taylor of Cleveland, Ohio